GIVE THANKS FOR SCRUM is the uniquely BOSTON Agile event.

-This year, you can expect great sessions, great food, some live music, and a great day of socializing and learning about Scrum here in Boston.
+For 2011, you can expect great sessions, great food, some live music, and a great day of socializing and learning about Scrum here in Boston.
 Seating is limited this year, to keep the quality of the experience high.
 Tickets go up in price as they are purchased, when about 150 tickets are sold, that’s it.
 No more seats.
 If you want to attend, hop on now.
 Don’t worry, we have a fantastic program planned.

 You get THREE HOURS of Jeff and Ken at this event !

-Dan Mezick: News and Views (AM and PM)
+DAN MEZICK on: News and Views (AM and PM)

 Dan facilitates the GIVE THANKS FOR SCRUM event, and covers Agile community news related to Scrum, Agile Boston guiding values and how Scrum relates to Kanban, Occupy Wall Street, Agile Coaching Ethics, and Agile Day in Boston, during the brief opening remarks in the morning and afternoon.